Duncanma/Blog/content/albums/sf-april-2023.md

       "PaymentLink": "https://buy.stripe.com/dR68xE7Dl9Fg7Zu6q6"
     },
     {
-      "Title": "Ghirardelli sign, in the daytime, showing all the scaffolding th", "uniqueID": "941d6c08b359ad03089a30fcf9153315",
+      "Title": "Ghirardelli sign, in the daytime, showing all the scaffolding that holds it up", "uniqueID": "941d6c08b359ad03089a30fcf9153315",
       "Caption": "",
       "Latitude": "",